Repositoir/plethora/README.md

 This application was created using the .NET MAUI framework from Microsoft.

-To successfully run this app you would need
+To successfully run this app in a development environment you would need

 - .NET MAUI installed on a Windows, Mac or Linux machine.
 - NuGet package of `Maui-Community-Toolkit-Mvvm`.